Danny Webb (American actor)

-Daniel 'Danny' Webb (born David Weberman May 24, 1906 — September 16, 1983), also known professionally as Dave Weber, was an American voice actor, vaudeville comic, and radio/TV comedian.
+Danny Webb (born David Weberman May 24, 1906 — September 16, 1983), also known professionally as Dave Weber, was an American voice actor, vaudeville comic, and radio/TV comedian.

 Early life

 Webb was born David Weberman on May 24, 1906, in New York City to Herman Weberman, a Hungarian Jewish furrier, and Lena (née Rubin) Weberman.
 Herman left Budapest and moved to the United States in 1887.
 He worked as a salesman.

 Voice actor

 The young comedian arrived in Hollywood in 1935, using the professional name Dave Weber.
-He did celebrity impersonations on the Burns & Allen anniversary show along with doing voice work for a Screen Gems cartoon called Sing Time, where he impersonated Bing Crosby, Rudy Vallee, Eddie Cantor, Andy Devine and others.

-He started working for Warner Bros. in the mid-1930s and his first cartoon was The Coo-Coo Nut Grove.
+He did celebrity impersonations on the Burns & Allen anniversary show along with doing voice work for a Screen Gems cartoon called Sing Time, where he impersonated Bing Crosby, Rudy Vallee, Eddie Cantor, Andy Devine, and others.
+He started working for Warner Bros.
+Cartoons in the mid-1930s and his first cartoon was The Coo-Coo Nut Grove.
 He also voiced Egghead in Daffy Duck & Egghead, Elmer Fudd in Cinderella Meets Fella (1938) and in Believe It or Else (1939).
 Weber also did voices for the 1939 Merrie Melodies short A Day at the Zoo.

-Weber voiced the Disney character Goofy for four years, after Goofy's traditional voice Pinto Colvig had a falling out with Walt Disney and left the studio.
+Weber voiced the Disney character Goofy for four years, after Goofy's traditional voice Pinto Colvig had a falling out with Walt Disney and left the studio temporarily.